ACM40960/project-shrutig99/README.md

 The core of the architecture is a combination of a Convolutional Neural Network (CNN) and a Recurrent Neural Network (RNN).
 The CNN processes the input image and extracts its visual features, which are then used as input to the RNN.
 The RNN, typically implemented as a Long Short-Term Memory (LSTM) network, takes these visual features and generates the caption sequentially, word by word.
 The training procedure involves exposing the model to pairs of images and associated captions.
 The model learns to establish connections between image features and textual content.
 The CNN and RNN parameters are optimized to minimize the divergence between generated captions and ground truth captions in the training dataset.

+A neural network model is defined that takes two inputs: a numeric feature vector (2048 dimensions) and a sequence of text data (with varying lengths).
+The model consists of a dense layer for the numeric input, an embedding layer followed by an `LSTM` layer for the text input.
+The outputs of both branches are added and further processed through dense layers, finally producing a `softmax-based` classification output.
+The model is compiled with categorical cross-entropy loss, `Adam optimizer`, and accuracy metric for training.
+`Adam Optimizer` is preferred as Adam (Adaptive Momentum) algorithm performed the best results since we can keep track of the previous gradient and not end up in a local minima.

 Hypermeters in concern:

 - `batch_size` - the batch size of each training batch.
 It is the number of image-caption pairs used to amend the model weights in each training step.